Costs to Provide Parking

 Where does the money come from?

-The majority of the funding, approximately 82%, is generated from permits and visitor revenue in parking garages and lots.
-Metered spaces and special events parking activity contribute 12% and only 4% of our funding comes from parking citations.
+The majority of the funding, approximately 85%, is generated from permits and visitor revenue in parking garages and lots.
+Metered spaces, special events parking activity and shuttle charter activity contribute a little over 11.7 % and only a little over 3.3% of our funding comes from parking citations.